 - a.
 Is exercising due diligence to come into compliance with such requirement; and - b.
 Is implementing alternative methods and measures to protect employees that are satisfactory to the Secretary of Commerce and Trade Labor after consultation with the eCommissioner of Labor and Industry and the Secretary of Health and Human Services. - 7.
-For commercial motor vehicles or trucks, if the driver is the only person in the vehicle or truck, or the vehicle or truck is operated by a team who all live in the same household and are the only persons in the vehicle, an employer whose drivers complied with the above-referenced language would be considered to be in compliance with 16VAC25-220-40.F.1 through -40.F.5.
-13 - G. Employers shall provide and require employees that are not fully vaccinated, and otherwise at-risk employees (because of a prior transplant or other medical condition), to wear face coverings or surgical masks while indoors, unless their work task requires a respirator or other PPE.
-Such employees shall wear a face covering or surgical mask that covers the nose and mouth to contain the wearer's respiratory droplets and help protect others and potentially themselves.
+For commercial motor vehicles or trucks, if the driver is the only person in the vehicle or truck, or the vehicle or truck is operated by a team who all live in the same household and are the only persons in the vehicle, an employer whose drivers complied with the abovereferenced language would be considered to be in compliance such employees need not comply with 16VAC25-220-40.F.1 through -40.F.5.14